RedBud National

 Cooking

 Fans camping at the Redbud National are allowed to cook meals indoors using a generator or outdoors on a gas grill, camp stove, or in a fire ring.
-Be sure you have what you need, so you don’t have to pack everything back up and drive to town for and campsite food or supplies.
+Be sure you have what you need, so you don’t have to pack everything back up and drive to town for campsite food or supplies.
 The nearest convenience store is about 2.7 miles from the park, and there are grocery stores a bit further down.

 Restaurants